 Oh, and by the way, make sure to wipe those shelves down with hot soapy water (no bleach in a pantry).
 You might also want to put down some protective paper; waxed paper works well in this role.

-#5 Create the “Organize your Pantry Plan”
+#5 Create your “Organized Pantry Plan”

 Put a little thought into what you’ll be putting where.
-Do you want the snacks it eye level or higher up out of temptation’s reach?
+Do you want the snacks at eye level or higher up out of temptation’s reach?
 Maybe you want to put all the baking products near each other?
 Or, do you want to organize by meal?
 You’ve probably got some Zip-Locs and aluminum foil in the mix, so where will those products go?

 Let’s Wrap it Up!